-- Check that the paths specified in the VARIABLE_DEFINITION_FILES of the supplied configuration file are valid and contain CCPP-compliant host model variable metadata tables. - 7.
-Exception: Encountered invalid line "some fortran" in argument table variable_metadata_table_name argument table variable_name argument table_name argument table variable_name argument table_name argument table_name argument arg - This is likely the result of not ending a variable metadata table with a line containing only '!!'.
-Check that the formatting of the offending variable metadata table is correct. - 8.
-Exception: Error parsing variable entry "erroneous variable metadata table entry data" in argument - Check that the formatting of the metadata entry described in the error message is OK.
-The number of metadata columns must match the table header and each entry's columns must be separated by a 'l' character (be sure that the '!' character was not used accidentally). - 9.
-Exception: New entry for variable var_name in argument table variable_metadata_table_name is i
+• Check that the paths specified in the VARIABLE_DEFINITION_FILES of the supplied configuration file are valid and contain CCPP-compliant host model snippets for insertion of metadata information. (see example)

+7. Exception: Error parsing variable entry "erroneous variable metadata table entry data" in argument

+• Check that the formatting of the metadata entry described in the error message is OK.

+8. Exception: New entry for variable var_name in argument table variable_metadata_table_name is i

 '''

-Existing: Contents of <mkcap.
-Var object at 0x10299a290> ( =
+Existing: Contents of <mkcap.Var object at 0x10299a290> ( =

 mandatory for compatibility):

-standard name = var name
+standard_name = var_name

 long name =

 units = various

 local name =

 type = real

-rank = (:,::)
+rank = (:,:,:)

 kind = kind phys

 intent = none

 optional = F

 target = None

 container = MODULE_X TYPE_Y

-vs. new: Contents of <mkcap.
-Var object at 0x10299a310> ( = mandatory
+vs. new: Contents of <mkcap.Var object at 0x10299a310> ( = mandatory

 for compatibility):

 standard_name = var_name

 long name =

 units = frac

 local name =

 type = real

 rank = (:,:)

 kind = kind_phys

 intent = none

 '''

-'''

 optional = F

 target = None

 container = MODULE X TYPE Y

-'''

 - This error is associated with a variable that is defined more than once (with the same standard name) on the host model side.
-Information on the offending variables is provided so that one can provide different standard names to the different variables. - 10.
-Exception: Scheme name differs from module name: module_name= "X" vs. scheme_name= "Y" - Make sure that each scheme in the errored module begins with the module name and ends in either init, run, or finalize. - 11.
-Exception: Encountered closing statement "end" without descriptor (subroutine, module - This script expects that subroutines and modules end with descriptor and name, e.g. 'end subroutine subroutine_name'. - 12.
-Exception: New entry for variable var_name in argument table of subroutine scheme_subroutin
+Information on the offending variables is provided so that one can provide different standard names to the different variables. - 9.
+Exception: Scheme name differs from module name: module_name= "X" vs. scheme_name= "Y" - Make sure that each scheme in the errored module begins with the module name and ends in either init, run, or finalize.

+10. Exception: Encountered closing statement "end" without descriptor (subroutine, module

+• This script expects that subroutines and modules end with descriptor and name, e.g. 'end subroutine subroutine_name'.

+11. Exception: New entry for variable var_name in argument table of subroutine scheme_subroutin

 '''

-existing: Contents of <mkcap.
-Var object at 0x10299a290 > ( =
+existing: Contents of <mkcap.Var object at 0x10299a290> ( =

 mandatory for compatibility):

 standard_name = var_name

 long_name =

 units = various

 local name =

 type = real

 rank = (:,:,:)

 kind = kind_phys

 intent = none

 optional = F

 target = None

 container = MODULE_X TYPE Y

-vs. new: Contents of <mkcap.
-Var object at 0x10299a310> ( = mandatory
+vs. new: Contents of <mkcap.Var object at 0x10299a310> ( = mandatory

 for compatibility):

 standard name = var name

 long_name =

 units = frac

 local name =

 type = real

 rank = (:,:)

 kind = kind phys

 intent = none

 optional = F

 target = None

 container = MODULE_X TYPE_Y

 '''

 • This error is associated with physics scheme variable metadata entries that have the same standard name with different mandatory properties (either units, type, rank, or kind currently - those attributes denoted with a ).
-This error is distinguished from the error described in 9 above, because the error message mentions "in argument table of subroutine" instead of just "in argument table".
+This error is distinguished from the error described in 8 above, because the error message mentions "in argument table of subroutine" instead of just "in argument table".

-13. ERROR: Check that all subroutines in module module_name have the same root name:

-i.e. scheme_A_init, scheme_A_run, scheme_A_finalize Here is a list of the subroutine names for scheme scheme_name: scheme_name_finalize, scheme_name_run All schemes must have init, run, finalize subroutines contained within its entry/exit point module.

-- 14. ERROR: Variable X requested by MODULE_Y SCHEME_Z SUBROUTINE_A not provided by the model Exception: Call to compare_metadata failed. - A variable requested by one or more physics schemes is not being provided by the host model.
-If the variable exists in the host model but is not being made available for the CCPP, an entry must be added to one of the host model variable metadata tables. - 15.
-ERROR: error, variable X requested by MODULE_Y SCHEME_Z SUBROUTINE_A cannot be identified - A variable is defined in the host model variable metadata tables more than once (with the same standard name).
-Remove the offending entry or provide a different standard name for one of the duplicates. - 16.
-ERROR: incompatible entries in metadata for variable var_name:
+- 12. ERROR: Check that all subroutines in module module_name have the same root name: i.e. scheme_A_init, scheme_A_run, scheme_A_finalize Here is a list of the subroutine names for scheme scheme_name: scheme_name_finalize, scheme_name_run All schemes must have init, run, finalize subroutines contained within its entry/exit point module. - 13.
+ERROR: Variable X requested by MODULE_Y SCHEME_Z SUBROUTINE_A not provided by the model Exception: Call to compare_metadata failed. - A variable requested by one or more physics schemes is not being provided by the host model.
+If the variable exists in the host model but is not being made available for the CCPP, an entry must be added to one of the host model variable metadata sections. - 14.
+ERROR: error, variable X requested by MODULE_Y SCHEME_Z SUBROUTINE_A cannot be identified - A variable is defined in the host model variable metadata more than once (with the same standard name).
+Remove the offending entry or provide a different standard name for one of the duplicates.

+15. ERROR: incompatible entries in metadata for variable var_name: